calvincgee/connect-four-game/README.md

 # Connect Four

-This is a basic Connect Four game created to incorporate knowledge of Java classes, GUI, and decision tree mechanics.
+This is a basic Connect Four game created to incorporate knowledge of Java classes and GUI.
 This package contains two separate "AI."
 One AI is called RandomAI and makes random moves every turn.
-The other AI, CalvinAI, uses a decision tree to look 4 levels deep to make the move that will give it the best opportunity to win.
+The other AI, CalvinAI, searches for winning moves or moves that prevent wins.
 While CalvinAI's mechanics are still somewhat elementary, on average it beats RandomAI 95% of the time.

 ## Usage